Balance of Power (Stableford novel)

 Balance of Power is a novel by Brian Stableford published in 1979.

 Plot summary

-Balance of Power is a novel in which the planetfalls of the 'recontact' ship Daedalus continue.
+Balance of Power is a novel in which the ship Daedalus continues its planetfalls.

 Reception

 Dave Pringle reviewed Balance of Power for Imagine magazine, and stated that "this is a fairly humdrum example of Stableford's work.
 There is too much jungle-adventure and piracy-on-the-high-seas stuff in this book for it to succeed as SF."